resim-ai/open-core/docs/resim/metrics/metrics_builds.md

 1. [job mode](#job-mode-computation) - in this mode, we compute metrics associated with a single job, based off output data from the job.
 2. [batch mode](#batch-mode-computation) - in this mode, we compute metrics associated with a batch of jobs, based off output metrics data from `job mode`.

-Whether we are in `job mode` or `batch mode` is determined by the files in `/tmp/resim/inputs/`.
-In particular, we are in `batch mode` if and only if the file `/tmp/resim/inputs/batch_metrics_config.json` is present.
-(If not, then the folder will contain the experience and log data associated with a single job.)
+Whether we are in `job mode` or `batch mode` is determined by the files present in `/tmp/resim/inputs/` when the metrics build container runs.

+- If the file `/tmp/resim/inputs/batch_metrics_config.json` is present, we are in batch mode, and our build should compute batch metrics using this config.
+- If the file `/tmp/resim/inputs/batch_metrics_config.json` is *not* present, then we are in job mode, and our build should compute job metrics.
+In this case, `/tmp/resim/inputs/` will instead contain an `experience` and `logs` directory respectively containing the input and output of the test job, based off of which we can compute our job metrics.

 # Output